inBeat/inbeat-website/content/top-influencers/tiktok/home-decor/india/_index.md

 ---
-title: Top 10 Home Decor TikTok Influencers In India In 2022
+title: Top 10 Home Decor TikTok Influencers In India In 2023
 description: >-
-  Find top home decor TikTok influencers in India in 2022.
-Most popular hashtags: #homedecor #foryoupage #foryou #love.
+  Find top home decor TikTok influencers in India in 2023.
+Most popular hashtags: #homedecor #foryoupage #love #foryou.
 platform: TikTok
 hits: 21
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: See the most popular TikTok accounts on inBeat.
-text_bottom: Our database holds 21 TikTok influencers like this in India for you to contact.
+text_bottom: Our database holds 21 TikTok influencers like this in India for you to pitch.
 profiles:
   - username: "meghali082"
     fullname: >-